rgutierrez-cotech/mac-dev-setup/README.md

 which openssl
 ```

-If you see the system openssl, create a symlink that will for the system to use the Homebrew version:
+If you see the system openssl, create a symlink that will force the system to use the Homebrew version:

 ```
 ln -s /usr/local/Cellar/openssl/<version>/bin/openssl /usr/local/bin/openssl